wxWidgets/wxWidgets/docs/readme.txt

 -----

-The distribution is available in archive formats appropriate to the target system.
-See the download pages for details.
+The distribution is available in archive formats appropriate to the target system, i.e. ZIP or 7z for Microsoft Windows and compressed tar archives for Unix systems.
+Please notice that some Windows tools still don't accept files with Unix line endings and that compiling sources with DOS line endings under Unix will fail, so please choosw the correct file for your system.

+See the download pages for the details of the files available for this release.

 Installation